top of page

 • Apr 9, 2025

-Think about a factory.
-It brings in raw materials and uses workers, tools, and energy to produce a product or service.
-To do that, it needs power, an assembly line, instructions, storage facilities, and systems for waste disposal.
+Factories bring in raw materials and use workers, tools, and energy to produce product.
+To do that, they need power, an assembly line, instructions, storage facilities, and systems for waste disposal.

 Structure

-Other membranes form inside the cell to create organelles--effectively, partitioned rooms where specific cellular activities take place.
-These include the endoplasmic reticulum (ER), Golgi apparatus, mitochondria, lysosomes, and vesicles, all of which I'll comment on in this chapter.
+Other membranes form organelles inside cells--effectively, partitioned spaces where different cellular activities take place.
+These include the endoplasmic reticulum (ER), Golgi apparatus, mitochondria, lysosomes, and vesicles.

-Cells also contain a cytoskeleton—a network of protein fibers that supports the cell and helps maintain its shape.
-It's like the factory's support beams.
-The cytoskeleton is made up of microtubules and a few other kinds of protein fibers.
+Cells also have a cytoskeleton—a network of microtubules and other protein fibers that helps maintain the cell's shape.
+They're like a factory's support beams.

 Workers

-The cell’s analog for factory workers are its functional proteins--that is, the proteins that perform tasks like catalyzing chemical reaction or copying DNA.
-I'm excluding proteins that play structural roles.
+The cell’s closest analog for factory workers are its proteins--the proteins that perform tasks like catalyzing chemical reactions and copying DNA.

 Factories need power to build their products and run their operations.
 With most factories, power lines deliver electricity generated by an outside utility company.

-Cells also need energy to run their operations.
+Cells also need energy to power their operations.
 But in a cell, energy is generated internally--mainly by organelles called mitochondria.
-Thus, for the sake of our analogy, we’ll assume that our factory uses internal power generators rather than electricity supplied by a utility company.

-Mitochondria use energy derived from the breakdown of of the chemical bonds in nutrients to produce adenosine triphosphate (ATP), the main energy currency used by proteins to fuel their activities
+Mitochondria use energy derived from the breakdown of the chemical bonds in nutrients to produce adenosine triphosphate (ATP), the energy currency used by proteins to fuel their activities

 There are typically a few hundred to a couple thousand mitochondria per cell.
-But this number varies enormously by cell type.
-Cells with the greatest energy demands—such as heart muscle and neurons—contain thousands of mitochondria, while red blood cells contain none at all.
+But the number varies by cell type.
+Cells with the greatest energy demands--such as heart muscle and neurons--contain thousands.
+Red blood cells contain none at all.

 Manufacturing and shipping

-The cell’s assembly line consists of two organelles that take the form of membrane-bound passageways: the endoplasmic reticulum (ER) and the Golgi apparatus.
-The ER, in fact, accounts for over 50% of the total membrane in human cells.
+The rough analogy to an assembly line would be two organelles that form membrane-bound passageways: the endoplasmic reticulum (ER) and the Golgi apparatus.

 Many proteins and lipids--especially those destined for membranes or secretion--are produced through the ER-Golgi system.